electrode-io/react-native-electrode-bridge/README.md

 *Mandatory*

-- `type` : The type of event that this listener is interested in
+- `name` : The name of the event that this listener is interested in

 - `handler` : A function to handle an incoming event.
 The function takes a single parameter being the data payload of the event (if any).